satwikmvv/test-react-todomvc/README.md

 ### Item

-A todo item has three possible interactions:
+A todo item has these possible interactions:

 * Clicking the checkbox marks the todo as complete by updating its `completed` value and toggling the class `completed` on its parent `<li>`